ShamroOoz/ShamroOoz/README.md

 ### My Focus

-I'm a full-stack developer passionate about working with MERN STACK.
+- I'm a full-stack developer passionate about working with MERN STACK.
-When I build websites I use Next.js with my SEO experience.
+- When I build websites I use Next.js with my SEO experience.
-When I build web-apps forntend I use React with Material UI,Tailwind css ,React Bootstrap or React admin.
+- When I build web-apps forntend I use React with Material UI,Tailwind css ,React Bootstrap or React admin.
-Also am a big fan of Firebase.
+- Also am a big fan of Firebase.

 ### My Stack

+ ## 🤜🏻🤛🏻 Support Me
+ You can support me and [https://www.buymeacoffee.com/ShamroOoz]() if you want. 🙏🏻.